Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-tailwind-css-to-an-angular-project.md

 };
 ```

-I won't go in to much detail about the configuration.
-We are creating rules for webpack so that we can run `SCSS` in our application and register Tailwind as a plugin.
+I won't go into too much detail about the configuration.
+We are creating rules for webpack to run `SCSS` in our application and register Tailwind as a plugin.

-Next up, we need to change our `angular.json` file to tell it that we created this custom webpack config.
+Next, we need to change our `angular.json` file to tell it that we created this custom webpack config.

 Open your editor and make the following changes.